divshot/docs/guides/builds.md

 # Builds and Environments

-<p class="lead">Divshot.io works by creating an immutable snapshot of your application when you deploy
+<p class="lead">Divshot works by creating an immutable snapshot of your application when you deploy
 it.
 This is called a <b>build</b>.
 A build encapsulates both the files for your application as well as the configuration you specified in your <code>divshot.json</code> file.</p>